 Round Trip Ambiguities

-The overlapping nature of the possible representations: normal, empty, nil, and absent, creates a number of ambiguities where taking an Infoset, unparsing it, and reparsing it will result in a second Infoset that is not the same as the original.
-However, taking the second Infoset, unparsing it, and reparsing it, will result in a third Infoset which is the same as the second.
+The overlapping nature of the possible representations: normal, empty, nil, and absent, creates a number of ambiguities where taking an Infoset, unparsing it, and reparsing it results in a second Infoset that is not the same as the original.
+However, taking the second Infoset, unparsing it, and reparsing it, results in a third Infoset which is the same as the second.